 - If you have an Apple Watch paired with your iPhone, you would be asked if want to install the profile on either of these devices.
 Select iPhone, as this profile is not valid for Apple Watch.

 - You will now be taken to the Install Profile screen.
 Tap Install on the top right.
 You might have to enter your device passcode to proceed.
-Your device will now restart to completing the profile installation process.
+Your device will now restart to complete the profile installation process.

 - Once your device restarts, go to Settings > General > Software Update and wait for the public beta to show up.
 You can now download and install it.
 This might take a while and your device will restart a few times.
 Note that this process will not erase any data or apps.